 Urine Albumin to Creatinine Ratio or ACR

-You will be asked to collect either an early morning or random sample of urine in which albumin and creatinine will be measured by sensitive methods.
-The measurements are expressed as an albumin/creatinine ratio or ACR for short.
+A urine sample.
+You will be asked to collect either an early morning or random sample of urine in which albumin and creatinine will be measured.
+The results are expressed as an albumin/creatinine ratio or ACR for short.
 The use of this ratio allows the albumin concentration to be related to the dilution of urine (as indicated by the creatinine concentration) which can depend on how much fluid you have consumed that day.
 ACR measurement in random urine samples has been shown to be just as good as the measurement of albumin alone in 24 hour urine samples and is much more convenient for the person being tested.

 How is it used?

 Diabetes is a very common cause of kidney failure.
-Studies have shown that identifying diabetic patients who have a very early stage of kidney disease by demonstrating an abnormal ACR helps treatment to be appropriately adjusted.
+Studies have shown that identifying the very early stage of kidney disease in diabetes , by demonstrating an abnormal ACR,helps treatment to be appropriately adjusted.
 Good control of diabetes and other conditions, such as high blood pressure, can slow down or prevent the progression of kidney disease.

 When is it requested?

 What does the test result mean?

 A moderately increased ACR indicates an early phase of developing kidney disease.
 Very high values show that kidney disease is present in a more severe form.
 Very low values generally indicate that kidney function is normal if other tests of kidney function, e.g. the glomerular filtration rate, also show no abnormality.